What to expect at your Home Check!

-These areas below that are accessible and visible will be inspected for safe conditions.
+The areas below that are reachable and visible will be inspected for safe and operational conditions.

 - Basement, Foundation, Crawlspace & Structure